Nikon D4 vs D800E

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D4 and the D800E have been discontinued, but can regularly be found used on eBay.
+Both the D4 and the D800E have been discontinued, but can regularly be found used on ebay.
 The D4 was replaced by the Nikon D4S, while the D800E was followed by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D4 and D800E can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D800E Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D4 and the Nikon D800E?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.